maevsi/maevsi/CONTRIBUTING.md

 ### Tailwind CSS

 1. Use `flex` as spacing strategy, not `space-*` or `m-*` (except where it really doesn't make sense)
+1. Use calculated utitily values like `border-2` or variable values over hardcoded values as in `border-[0.1px]` (except where it really doesn't make sense)

 ### TypeScript